AllSpiceIO/py-allspice/examples/generate_bom/README.md

 If you have generated a BOM using `generate_bom.py`, you should first take a look at the bom and remove rows for testpoints and other parts which don't need to be in the COGS computation.
-This step is not strictly necessary, but will make the COGS computation faster and more accurate, as the price lookup may get confused by testpoints and other parts.
+This step is not strictly necessary, but will make the COGS computation faster and more accurate.
+If an invalid part number is present, the script will still try to look up a price for it, and the response might include an invalid price, which can skew the results.

 Once that is done, you can run:

 ```bash
 python3 compute_cogs.py bom.csv --quantities 1,10,100,1000 --output-file cogs.csv
 ```